Our School Curriculum

 Teaching of phonics is integral to the teaching of reading and although a major part, it is not the only thing we do.
 We have a range of reading books from which the children can choose.
 These are organised into colour bands, through which children progress as their phonic and comprehension skills develop.
 In addition to Letters and Sounds sessions, the children are taught by their teacher in what are called “guided reading” groups where teachers teach and assess children’s reading skills.
 Children are also free to borrow books from our school library.

-Please use this links below for an overview of the curriculum being followed by each year group, for the spring term 2019.
+Please use the links below for an overview of the curriculum being followed by each year group.
 If you would like a flavour of some of the rich learning experiences at Decoy School, please have a look at our Twitter feed.